lisp-docs/process-dpans3r/output/chap-3/d-c-compilation/_d-c-b-compiler-terminology.md

 The term *compile-time definition* refers to a definition in the *compilation environment*.
-For example, when compiling a file, the definition of a function might be retained in the *compilation environment* if it is declared **inline**.
+For example, when compiling a file, the definition of a function might be retained in the *compilation environment* if it is declared <DictionaryLink styled={true} term={"inline"}><b>inline</b></DictionaryLink>.
 This definition might not be available in the *evaluation environment*.